DavisPL/rust-counterexamples/README.md

 - **Cargo.toml** and **Cargo.lock**: Rust package files documenting required dependencies.
 - **README.md**: This file.

-## Running the code examples
+### Running the Examples

-To run `proc_self_mem_1` you should run the following command on your terminal.
+For security reasons, all of the code files have been disabled by default to prevent accidental execution.
+You will need to manually update the `RUN_FLAG` to `true` in the concerned file to be able to run it.

+**Note:** `cargo_wrapper.rs` can modify the compiler on your system.
+Please exercise caution when running this file.
+Instructions to revert any changes made by `cargo_wrapper.rs` can be found within the same file.

+After enabling the desired example (`proc_self_mem_1` in this case), you can run it using:

 ```sh
 cargo run --bin proc_self_mem_1
 ```

-For security reasons, all of these files have been disabled be default to prevent accidental execution.
-You will need to manually update the `RUN_FLAG` to `true` in the concerned file, to be able to run it.
-**Note:** `cargo_wrapper.rs` can modify the compiler on your system.
-You can find instructions in the same file to revert the changes.

 ### Tables from the Paper

 Below are key tables from the paper *Counterexamples in Safe Rust*.
 These tables show the evaluation of various tools and patterns within the scope of Rust's safety: